shekhargulati/52-technologies-in-2016/04-slick/README.md

 ## Conclusion

 Slick is a powerful library to interact with relational databases.
 Today, we have just scratched the surface of this feature rich library.
-You leant how to define table definition, insert data, querying data.
-I will write two more blogs on Slick to cover it in more details.
+You leant how to define table definition, insert data, perform `select *` query.
+I will write couple more blogs on Slick to cover it in more details.
+So stay tuned!

 That's all for this week.
 Please provide your valuable feedback by adding a comment to [https://github.com/shekhargulati/52-technologies-in-2016/issues/6](https://github.com/shekhargulati/52-technologies-in-2016/issues/6).